Social-Emotional Domain: Goal Setting and Planning

 - Display the sentence strips on the classroom wall or bulletin board.

 - Refer to the definitions periodically as part of an academic lesson.
-Students can also be asked for examples of the behaviour they have noticed in their own lives (personal, in classes, in their studies) or in the world: TV, politics, social media, movies).
+Students can also be asked for examples of the behavior they have noticed in their own lives (personal, in classes, in their studies) or in the world: TV, politics, social media, movies).

 - Have students complete the worksheet and keep it as an assessment of progress on the goal.